MRC-CBU/BIDS_conversion/MEG/README.md

       python meg_bids_data_conversion.py
       ```
   - The script takes the following command line arguments:
-      - `--meg_system`: The MEG system used to collect the data.
-This should be a string.
-The default value is `triux` for the new system.
-Alternatively it can be `vectorview` for the old system.
       - `--keep_existing_folders`: If specified, it indicates to keep the existing BIDS folders before conversion.
 By default they are purged to avoid any conflicts which is recommended, but be careful not to delete important files.
-      - `--fix_eeg_locations`: If specified, it indicates to fix the EEG channel locations.
-When EEG channels > 60 as at CBU, the EEG channel location obtained from Polhemus  digitiser is not copied properly to Neuromag acquisition software.
-Therefore you must apply mne_check_eeg_locations to your data.
-Do this as early as possible in the processing  pipeline.
-There is no harm in applying this function (e.g. if the eeg locations are correct), read more about this [here](http://imaging.mrc-cbu.cam.ac.uk/meg/AnalyzingData/MNE_FixingFIFF).
-By default EEG channel locations are not fixed.
       - `--adjust_event_times`: If specified, it indicates to adjust the event times to account for the audio and visual latencies.
 Current (as of 02/2023) auditory and visual latency values are given in `config.py`.
 If you use this functionality make sure to set the `visual_event_values` and `auditory_event_values` lists in `config.py` to the desired values based on what is defined in `event_info.json`, see [point 1](#1-update-the-configpy-file-with-the-appropriate-project-specific-path-information) above.
 By default event times are not adjusted.
       - `--process_structural`: If specified, it indicates to process the structural MRI data.
 By default structural MRI data are not processed.
       - `--keep_source_data`: If specified, it indicates to keep the temporary MEG and MRI data saved during the conversion process.
 By default the source data are deleted after the conversion is complete.
   - Example usage with fixing EEG locations, adjusting event times and processing structural MRI data
       ```console
-      python meg_bids_data_conversion.py --fix_eeg_locations --adjust_event_times --process_structural
+      python meg_bids_data_conversion.py --adjust_event_times --process_structural
       ```
   - The script will convert the raw MEG data for all subjects specified in your `subject_info.json` file to BIDS format.
 The BIDS data will be saved in the `bids_raw_root` folder specified in the `config.py` file.
+  - The script also fixes EEG channel locations if the data were collected using the old Vectorview system.
+With the old Vectorview system, for EEG channels > 60, the EEG channel locations obtained from Polhemus digitiser were not copied properly to Neuromag acquisition software.
+Therefore you must apply mne_check_eeg_locations to your data.
+Do this as early as possible in the processing  pipeline.
+There is no harm in applying this function (e.g. if the eeg locations are correct), read more about this [here](http://imaging.mrc-cbu.cam.ac.uk/meg/AnalyzingData/MNE_FixingFIFF).
+This step is not necessary for the new Triux system.
   - Make sure to keep `meg_bids_data_conversion.py`, `config.py`, `subject_info.json` and `event_info.json` in the same directory.

 ## Further steps
 ### Add dataset description to your BIDS repository